 Quantitative Genetics of Pathogen Virulence on Tomato

 Genetic variation within B. cinerea had a large effect on virulence on tomato and interacted with tomato domestication (Table 1).
 This suggests that there is genetic variation within the pathogen, in which some alleles enhance, and other alleles decrease virulence depending upon the plant’s genotype.
 To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted GWA mapping analysis within the pathogen by two approaches.
 Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using the model-corrected least-squared mean virulence measured on each tomato genotype as separate traits.
 We first used a ridge-regression approach (bigRR) in combination with 272,672 SNPs from B. cinerea compared to the T4 reference genome to estimate the phenotypic effects across the genome (Shen, Alam et al. 2013, Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016, Francisco, Joseph et al. 2016).
 To verify these patterns, we also implemented a Genome-wide Efficient Mixed-Model Association (GEMMA) analysis with a centered relatedness matrix to control for the effects of population structure (Zhou and Stephens 2012).
 In GEMMA, we included 237,878 SNPs from B. cinerea compared to the B05.10 reference genome.
 To determine significance of SNP effects under both GWA methods, we permuted phenotypes 1000 times to calculate 95, 99, and 99.9% effect size thresholds within each plant host.
-This GWA analysis showed that the genetic basis of B. cinerea virulence on tomato is highly polygenic.
+Under both methods, this GWA analysis showed that the genetic basis of B. cinerea virulence on tomato is highly polygenic.
+Consistent with a polygenic structure of this trait in the pathogen, neither method of GWA identified large-effectSNPs (Figure 4).
 The ridge-regression approach (bigRR) identified from 1,284 to 25,421 SNPs within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes (significance was determined by the SNP effect size estimate exceeding the 99% 1000-permutation threshold).
-There were no SNPs with large effect sizes, showing the polygenic nature of the trait in the pathogen (Figure 4).
 The model accounting for population structure (GEMMA) confirmed our finding of a highly polygenic nature of lesion size in the pathogen (Figure S3), with 2,530 to 8,221 SNPs significantly associated with virulence at the 99% threshold, and 288 to 1,361 SNPs at the 99.9% threshold (significance was determined using an empirically determined 1000-permutation threshold).